On this page

 Recovery College Online

-Courses are available for patients, carers and staff, based on recovery principles.
+Courses are available for adults struggling with their mental health, carers and staff, based on recovery principles.

 ARCH Recovery College is in central Durham at St Margaret’s Health Centre.